doritool/doritool/README.md

     - <https://github.com/doritool/doritool/archive/master.zip>

+    Notice:

+    For window's users download the DoriTool repository using cmd (click windows R and write cmd, the shell will be opened).
+Or directly from the docker toolbox Shell.

-3. See the next section for learning how to run the `./doritool` script (<font color="red">the first time, the docker image will be downloaded, be patient</font>)
+3. See the next section for learning how to run the _doritool_ script (<font color="red">the first time, the docker image will be downloaded, be patient</font>)

 # Quick start